peer-open-source/xara-docs/source/user/manual/model/nodes/fixX.rst

 Example
 -------

-The following example demonstrate the command to fix the first 3 degrees-of-freedom at all nodes in the model at x location **0.0**.
+The following example demonstrate the command to fix the first 3 degrees-of-freedom at all nodes in the model at :math:`x=0`.

 .. tabs::